 Table of Contents

 I was about 13 or 14 years old the last time I relished the taste of chicken vermicelli.
 Embarking on my food blogging journey, reviving my grandma’s mouth-watering vermicelli recipe felt like a heartwarming tribute.
-This dish is a flavorful throwback to the times when Grandma taught me the joy of simplicity in cooking.
+This dish is a flavorful throwback to when Grandma taught me the joy of simplicity in cooking.

 How Long Should You Cook the Vermicelli Noodles?